simonprickett/simonprickett.github.io/_posts/2020-09-19-visual-bloom-filter-with-raspberry-pi.md

 <script src="https://gist.github.com/simonprickett/44662a60a8d931d62d897a93424d517f.js"></script>

 Function `add_to_filter` adds the supplied `element` to the Bloom filter.
 It does this by running `element` through `NUM_HASH_FUNCTIONS` hash functions that come from Murmur3.
 The result of each hash is modded by the number of LEDs in the Unicorn hat to give a LED number representing that hash result.
-These results are stored in a list that is passed to `set_led_status` to change the status of the correponding LEDs.
+These results are stored in a list that is passed to `set_led_status` to change the status of the corresponding LEDs.

 <script src="https://gist.github.com/simonprickett/33721fd62d7541990f1cb5fa417a299a.js"></script>